openMetadataInitiative/openMINDS_core/README.md

 # HBP-MINDS
 MINDS (Minimum Information for Neuroscience Data Sets) is an ontology-based metadata standard for neuroscience.
-MINDS consists of a set of core information blocks that can be used to describe the origin, context, content, and physical location of individual data in a modular fashion.
-The HBP-MINDS github-repository keeps track of the MINDS schema development of these information blocks.

-The MINDS schemas capture the following:
-* content of each information block: defining small sets of related metadata
-* relations between information blocks: defining which block can be linked to which other block
-* relations between metadata keys: referencing to terminologies or ontologies
-* relations between metadata values: referencing to terminologies or ontologies (where applicable)

-## Background of HBP-MINDS
-MINDS is developed by the curation team of the Neuroinformatics Platform (NIP) of the Human Brain Project (HBP) as part of the effort to build a unique data sharing framework that provides access to a broad range of heterogeneous neuroscience data.
+It is developed by the curation team of the Neuroinformatics Platform (NIP) of the Human Brain Project (HBP) as part of the effort to build a unique data sharing framework that provides access to a broad range of heterogeneous neuroscience data.
 This means that MINDS is applicable for describing and registering data from different modalities including imaging, electrophysiology, informatics, and -omics into a unified database, the HBP Knowledge Graph (KG).
 As a metadata standard, MINDS is flexible enough to capture experiment-specific aspects, yet strict enough to guarantee comparability across experimental data, which is crucial to facilitate queries across scales and modalities via the KG.

+To this end, MINDS consists of a set of core information blocks that can be used to describe the origin, context, content, and physical location of individual data in a modular fashion.
+The HBP-MINDS schemas are provided in JSON-LD and capture the following:
+  + content of each information block: definition of small sets of related metadata
+  + relations between information blocks: definition of which block can be linked to which other block
+  + suggestions for metadata values: referencing to predefined values

 ## Connecting HBP-MINDS to the world
-For ensuring compatibility with other community efforts for sharing neuroscience data, metadata of the MINDS information blocks are linked to existing neuroscience terminologies or ontologies.
-However, new metadata entries are not forced to strictly follow a terminology or ontology, because also these external standardization efforts might not yet be completed.
+For ensuring compatibility with other community efforts for sharing neuroscience data, metadata of the MINDS core information blocks are linked to existing neuroscience terminologies or ontologies that were registered as option information blocks into the KG system.
+However, new metadata entries are not forced to strictly follow a registered terminology or ontology, because most standardization efforts are not yet completed.
 In fact, metadata entries used in the HBP KG that do not match a terminology or ontology term, trigger the completion or optimization of existing terminologies or ontologies.

 ## HBP-MINDS history
 Although the term "MINDS" was introduced quite early in the HBP, it's implementation underwent some rather drastic changes during the developmental and application stages in the last years.
 Please find in the following for each released version an outline of the corresponding architecture of MINDS and a list of changes in the metadata structure to the former version.
 Please note, that the KG system normally only supports the latest released version.